fanerotim/BookHub/README.md

 # BookHub

-This is my project, which I built during my ReactJS course @ SoftUni academy.
+This is a course project, which I built during my ReactJS course @ SoftUni academy.
 Front-end is built with React and back-end is built with ExpressJS and MongoDB.
 I am also using Sass and BEM convention.
 It is a responsive application and it works on mobile devices also.

 Currently its REST API is deployed on a free 'Render' server and due to this on first load it takes some time until it fetches data from backend.